Nothing's more disappointing than realizing the person you thought would be your next superstar isn't even a one-hit-wonder.

 30 hours per week x $20 per hour = $600 per week

-Formula 2: Revenue per employee
+Formula 2.
+Revenue per employee

-This next metric is a BIGGIE.
+This next metric is a big one.

-Home-run hires can save you a ton of money in onboarding and retention costs and of course, high performers are great for your bottom line.
+The right hire can save you a lot of money in onboarding and retention costs.
+Of course, high performers are also great for your bottom line.
 But how can you break that down into hard numbers?

-But employees in the top 25% of the talent pool tend to bring in at least an extra 25% in profit.
+For example, employees in the top 25% of the talent pool tend to bring in at least an extra 25% in profit.
 So where an average hire will bring you $80,000 in profit, a stellar hire will bring in a minimum of $130,000.

 Let's say you're spending an average of $300 per month on advertising each open position.